As the slogan for Arby’s goes, “We have the meats.” This is good news for anyone looking to grab a quick low-carb meal for not a lot of money.

 - All sweetened beverages

 Arby’s is one of the better fast-food restaurants to hit up when you’re in a pinch because they have tons of meat sandwiches.
-However, these meats are not organic and probably contain a lot of antibiotics and hormones to allow Arby’s to sell them for as cheap as possible.

 Because of this, you don’t want to make Arby’s or any fast food restaurant part of your daily or weekly ketogenic meal plan.
 Instead, focus on cooking your foods at home and bringing them with you throughout the day.